 Not many people know about the history of Jews in Barcelona and the cultural heritage that they left behind.
-That’s why, after trying out the new Old Jewish Quarter in Barcelona Experience, we wanted to let you know what we learnt about it.
-Note that we had to present some vouchers at the Call Barcelona and at the Major Synagogue to access them.
+That’s why, after trying out the new Old Jewish Quarter in Barcelona Experience, we wanted to share our knowledge with you.

 A LITTLE HISTORY